ScrumFacilitators/EBM-Gids-NL/EBM Gids 2020_1_KVMs.md

 |Gemiddelde Reparatietijd|Mean Time to Repair
 |De gemiddelde periode die verstrijkt tussen het moment dat een probleem is ontdekt en dat het is opgelost.
 De gemiddelde reparatietijd kan gebruikt worden om de efficiency van de organisatie te meten met betrekking tot het oplossen van fouten.|The average amount of time it takes from when an error is detected and when it is fixed.
 This helps reveal the efficiency of an organization to fix an error.
 |Doorlooptijd|Customer Cycle Time
-|De tussen het moment dat men aan he|The amount of time from when work starts on a release until the point where it is actually released.
+|De tussen het moment dat men aan een release begint te werken, tot het moment waarop deze daadwerkelijk wordt vrijgegeven.
+Deze meting geeft weer hoe snel een organisatie haar klant kan bereiken. |The amount of time from when work starts on a release until the point where it is actually released.
 This measure helps reflect an organization’s ability to reach its customer.
 |Aanlooptijd|Lead Time
 |De periode tussen het moment dat een nieuw idee of hypothese is geformuleerd en het moment dat het in de handen van de gebruiker beland.
 Deze metriek is een proxy voor de klant tevredenheid.|The amount of time from when an idea is proposed, or a hypothesis is formed until a customer can benefit from that idea.
 This measure may vary based on customer and product.
 It is a contributing factor for customer satisfaction.
 |Aanlooptijd voor codewijzigingen|Lead Time for Changes